open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/http.md

 * [`net.peer.port`](span-general.md)
 <!-- endsemconv -->

-Note that in some cases `Host` header might be different from the `net.peer.name` and `net.peer.port`, in this case instrumentation MAY populate `Host` header on  `http.request.header.host` attribute even if it's not enabled by user.
+Note that in some cases host and port identifiers in the `Host` header might be different from the `net.peer.name` and `net.peer.port`, in this case instrumentation MAY populate `Host` header on `http.request.header.host` attribute even if it's not enabled by user.

 ### HTTP request retries and redirects